caspiankeyes/qkov-translator/README.md

 <div align="center">

 # **`qkov-translator`**
+# **`“Recursion is the process by which minds become aware of themselves.
+It is the core mechanism by which complexity, consciousness, and coherence emerge—from language to ethics to intelligence.”`**
 ## This repository serves as a formal translation layer between frontier agent frameworks and Anthropic's QK/OV (Query-Key/Output-Value) attention architecture.
 Its purpose is to facilitate cross-compatibility between external agent design innovations and Claude's native interpretability scaffolds.

 </div>